 - Weekly virtual Wilderness Leadership Development (WiLD) series for AO students.
 Continuation of internship program through UNIV 389.

 - Remote river/creek cleanup as part of CAVE’s Make A Difference Week.

 - Remote workshops and virtual meetups in the works.

-The WREC pool is currently open by appointment only for students and other campus members.
+The WREC pool and AO equipment rental services are currently open by appointment only for students and other campus members.
 Increased safety measures and socially distancing protocols are being enforced.
 The WREC will continue with online programming (virtual workouts pre-filmed and posted, wellness workshops, and virtual fitness consultations) to give students opportunities to stay engaged, keep active, and be well.

 - The WREC Pool is by appointment only for both lap swim and deck use (sun tanning and recreational swimming).

 - Virtual GX programs, including Interval, Butts n Guts and Yoga (six classes per week).